ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die to-night
+Myfrlends would look upon my quiet face,
+face.
+Before they laid It in Its resting-place.
-th had left it. almost
+And deem that death had left it. almost
 fair:
 And laying: snow-white flowers &#x27;gainst my
 hair.